vlee20/receipt-processor-challenge/README.md

 ## Instructions

 Start the server by running the following command.
-Make sure you are in the directory of the file.
+Go to the `api` folder directory and run the command below.
 `go run main.go`

 ## Language Selection